Coronavirus & EuroMillions: How to Play Online

 The claim period for prizes is suspended during the state of alarm, so you do not need to worry about missing out on claiming any winnings on existing tickets you have.

 You cannot claim prizes below €2,000 at a Loterias y Apuestas point of sale during the term of the Royal Decree.
 However, if you have any funds in your Loterias y Apuestas lotobolsa (wallet), you will still be able to claim them online through the www.loteriasyapuestas.es website.

 Any prizes over the value of €2,000 can also still be claimed from payment centres or banks that remain open.
 However, it is recommended that you wait until the end of the term of the Royal Decree.

 Playing EuroMillions in France

 France is the country where EuroMillions draws are held every Tuesday and Friday evening, and tickets are still on sale.
-However, with emergency restrictions announced to combat coronavirus, citizens are only allowed to leave home to work or buy essential supplies such as food and medicine.
+The country has now emerged cautiously from a strict lockdown, with many shops allowed to reopen.

 You can purchase tickets from points of sale where they remain open, but playing online is a safer and easier option.

 FAQs for Playing EuroMillions in France